Manuel87/Comparetype/README.md

 **Preview**
 ![CompareType_Latin](README_media/CompareType_Latin.gif)
+(Within the Adobe Arabic Regular font there is a slightly bolder version of the Adobe Minion)

 ![CompareType_Arabic](README_media/CompareType_Arabic.gif)

 **One issue caused by the current technical model**
 ![Minion_scaled-Latin-to-match-other-scripts-typeface-metrics](README_media/Minion_scaled-Latin-to-match-other-scripts-typeface-metrics.png)
-Different versions of Minion are differently scaled to accompany type designs of other scripts; Top: original setting; Bottom: scaled to the same x-height.
+Different versions of Minion.
+They are differently scaled to accompany type designs of other scripts; Top: original setting; Bottom: scaled to the same x-height.